Hridaypur railway station: Electrification

 The Sealdah–Hasnabad–Bangaon–Ranaghat line was electrified in the year 1972.

 Station complex

-The structure of the station is not so large.
-There are four entrances, two in each platform.
+The present structure is mid-sized, with four entrances, two in each platform.
 The computerised ticket counter is present in platform no. 1.
 All the Sealdah and Dum Dum-bound trains arrive at platform no.1 and all the Bangaon, Gobardanga, Thakurnagar, Habra, Duttapukur, Basirhat and Hasnabad bound trains arrive at platform no. 2.
 A few Hasnabad bound trains are galloping.
 A foot overbridge connects the two platforms.
 A level crossing exists at the southernmost end of the railway station.